sebastian-janisch/udacity-machine-learning-nano-degree/capstone-project/README.md

 	- TradingAgent: the agent that utilises the QLearner, Environment and InvestmentPortfolio classes to drive the system.

+3. The input data utilised in this project is contained in the 'data.tar.gz' file.

-3. There is no main method for this code.
+4. There is no main method for this code.
 Rather, the code is utilised and explained/charted using an IPython Notebook which is attached to this submission.